kestra-io/docs/content/blogs/data-orchestration-beyond-analytics.md

 **Your Use Cases Move Past Simple ETL**: If your focus is solely on scheduling data pipelines and [managing ETL workflows](https://kestra.io/blogs/2023-10-11-why-ingestion-will-never-be-solved) for analytics, Airflow will likely serve your needs well, especially if your development skills are only Python-oriented.

-**You Have Cross-System Workflows**: If your workflows involve more than data pipelines, such as coordinating APIs, automating operational processes, or managing business-critical systems, Kestra’s broader capabilities are a better fit.
+**Your Workflows Involve Critical Systems**: If your workflows involve more than data pipelines, such as coordinating APIs, automating operational processes, or managing business-critical systems, Kestra’s broader capabilities are a better fit.

 **You Want Simplicity and Flexibility**: Kestra’s intuitive YAML-based orchestration and built-in UI editor make it easier for teams to automate tasks without writing boilerplate DAGs.
 For teams that prefer not to be locked into Python, Kestra offers the flexibility to use the language that best suits each task.